WhySoDk/spotify-lyrics-overlay/SECURITY.md

 ## Reporting a Vulnerability

-If you found any vulnerability, plese report it via a git advisory.
+If you found any vulnerability, please report it via a git advisory.

 ## Security concern